leanprover-community/lftcm2020/index.md

 # Lean for the curious mathematician

-A workshop on computer-checked mathematics — [13–17 July 2020]
+A virtual workshop on computer-checked mathematics — [13–17 July 2020]

 ## Description